GiulioCMSanto/DSFII_Project_II/README.md

 ## Files in this Repository
-**wrangle_act.ipynb**: a jupyter notebook with all the analysis **act_report.pdf**: an act report **wrangle_report.pdf**: a technical report
+**wrangle_act.ipynb**: a jupyter notebook with all the analysis

+**act_report.pdf**: an act report

+**wrangle_report.pdf**: a technical report

 ## Outline
-The project was dived in three main sections:
+The project is divided in three main sections:
 - Gathering Data (Twitter API was used with other databases given by Udacityt)
 - Assessing Data
 - Cleaning Data